Fuchai/PDE-Project/README.md

 ## Notes on settings
 I saved all the files on desktop "~/Desktop/PDE\ Project" The 2d numerical methods generate huge files like 2GB each.
-Run with caution.
+Make sure you have storage space.
+Running the code consumes a lot of memory space.
+Not sure how much, but on my computer it once consumed 40GB of memory and virtual memory.
+All Parallel codes run with all the cores on your computer but one.
+It will slow your computer visibly.